 We have also purposely located the store in an open area of the farmstead where it is also visible to the farmhouse.
 At night there is a light pole that provides enough exposure to fend off anyone who may have the wrong idea.

-With convenience in mind, we’ve made it our goal to create a one-stop-shop for pasture-raised foods by offering a variety of products including pastured eggs, poultry and pork to grass-fed beef, lamb, bison and dairy products.
-In terms of volume we raise most of these products ourselves but also network with other farms.
+With convenience in mind, we’ve made it our goal to create a one-stop-shop for pasture-raised foods by offering a variety of products including pastured eggs, poultry, and pork to grass-fed beef, lamb, bison, and dairy products.
+In terms of volume, we raise most of these products ourselves but also network with other farms.
 In order of popularity eggs, ground beef, chicken breast, bacon, and sausage are the highest sellers.
-We believe the eggs are the calling card that attracts new customers and keep them coming back.
+We believe the eggs are the calling card that attracts new customers and keeps them coming back.
 Offering an expanded selection not only creates convenience for customers but it has also been the easiest way to increase sales volume.

-We’ve overcome this barrier by leveraging local internet marketing strategies.
+We’ve overcome this barrier by leveraging internet marketing strategies.
 It’s high time we stop thinking of the internet only as a place to sell and ship products off the farm to the big cities.
 The internet and social media is now an everyday part of your customer’s lives.
 People looking for pasture-based foods are most likely turning to the internet first.
 Your job is to position your farm to be found by consumers already looking for what you offer.
-Every month our website receives 1,200 visitors that are located within a 30 minute driving distance from our farm.
-Nearly half of these visitors originate from Google searches and link referrals from local directories like EatWild.com, Agrilicious.org and others.
-Email marketing, social media, and direct hits account for the remaining half of our website’s traffic.
-As a result of our continued online marketing efforts as well as word of mouth referrals, we currently realize roughly 50-100 customers each week that visit our on-farm store.
-On average each customer spends $75 - $120 per visit.
+Every month our website receives 1,500 visitors that are located within a 30-minute driving distance from our farm.
+Nearly half of these visitors originate from Google searches and link referrals from local directories like EatWild.com, Agrilicious.org, and others.
+When we ask our customers how they found out about us, the answer is almost always an online source.
+So, even if you don't intend to ship or sell your products online, a well-designed website is still a must in order to position yourself to be found by the ever-growing digitally engaged shopper.

 Where we promote our farm's website: